 |

-| I'm dedicated to the health of our community and am volunteering at least a few hours/week for non-profits.
+I'm dedicated to the health of our community and volunteer regularly for non-profits.
 See my Community Involvement page to see what I'm up to. |